talwrii/curlfire/README.md

 # Alternatives and prior work

 * Adapted from [this Stack Exchange answer](https://superuser.com/questions/666167/how-do-i-use-firefox-cookies-with-wget)
-* Firebug and friends allow you to copy requests as curl.
+* Firebug and friends allow one to copy requests as curl commands.
 This can be suitable for debugging.
 * Cookies can be exported manually from within Firefox

 All of these approaches can be time consuming when automating tasks.